syncfusion-content/wpf-docs/wpf/DockingManager/Styling-and-Templates.md

 * Blend<br/>* Office2007Blue<br/>* Office2007Black<br/>* Office2007Silver<br/>* Office2010Blue<br/>* Office2010Black<br/>* Office2010Silver<br/>* VS2010<br/>* Metro<br/>* Transparent<br/></td></tr>
 </table>

-The visual style can be apply for the DockingManager using the property **VisualStyle** , an attached property of the **SkinStorage**.
+The visual style can be applied for the DockingManager using the property **VisualStyle** , an attached property of the **SkinStorage**.

-* Blend – set the visual style as Blend for the DockingManager.
+* Blend – Set the visual style as Blend for the DockingManager.

 {% highlight c# %}